Decoding Cellular Signaling and Proteolytic Regulation

 Applied research and biotechnology

-The research in the Shabek Lab is largely funded and supported by:
+The research in the Shabek Lab is supported by:

 The National Science Foundation (NSF-MCB EAGER, NSF-MCB CAREER, and NSF-IOS Awards)